OneMoreSummer/academic-kickstart/content/post/selections-for-england-men’s-lions-it’s-all-about-the-journey/index.md

 19s 47%

-So perhaps quite a mixture of journeys, with only a few obvious ‘talents’ on a linear path.
+So perhaps quite a mixture of journeys, with only very few obvious ‘talents’ on a linear path.
 Most of these players have had moments of non-selection and some are only just reaching these levels at around 25 years of age, bowlers and batters alike.

 \* Until recently the Super 4s was an U17 competition (with some over age U18s playing) but has recently changed to U18.